mwkpe/pichi/README.md

 # PiPoint
 A GNSS location transceiver for the Raspberry Pi

-A small program for reading and parsing NMEA sentences from a GNSS receiver and transmitting the data via UDP.
+A small program for reading NMEA sentences from a GNSS receiver.
+The data can be logged or transmitted and received via UDP.

 Development setup
 ---